Fersoil/idisc/README.md

 is the depth signal in iDisc's internal discretization (the IDR bottleneck), so that a grounded, object-aware partition from SAM3 would improve depth?

-The answer is no: **depth accuracy is invariant to the partition's source.** Sourcing the IDRs from SAM3 — queries via a linear projection or an attention adapter, or mask-pooled object centers — leaves accuracy unchanged, and the partition's object-grounding does not help.
+The result is negative: **depth accuracy is invariant to the partition's source.** Sourcing the IDRs from SAM3 — queries via a linear projection or an attention adapter, or mask-pooled object centers — leaves accuracy unchanged, and the partition's object-grounding does not help.
 The partition is still *used* (ablating it multiplies error several-fold), but the head